rbren/vizzy/test/e2e/cases/obesity/debug/describe-data/response.md

 {
   "type": "CSV",
   "title": "U.S. State Obesity Rates",
-  "description": "Contains obesity rates by U.S. state along with geographic information.", "data_format": "The data is structured as a CSV file with headers indicating each column's purpose.
-Each row represents a different U.S. state or territory and includes its FID (unique identifier), NAME (the state or territory's name), Obesity rate (percentage of the population classified as obese), SHAPE_Length (a geographical measure related to the state's boundary), and SHAPE_Area (the total area of the state).
-Prior to analysis, data scientists might want to convert the 'Obesity' field from string to float for numerical calculations and 'SHAPE_Length' and 'SHAPE_Area' from string to float or double, depending on the needed precision.
-The FID could be used as a primary key if merging this data with other data sources.", "fields": ["FID", "NAME", "Obesity", "SHAPE_Length", "SHAPE_Area"], "suggested_visualizations": [
+  "description": "Contains obesity rates by U.S. state along with geographic shape data", "data_format": "The data is structured as a CSV file with fields for state ID (`FID`), state name (`NAME`), obesity rate (`Obesity`), and geographic information including `SHAPE_Length` and `SHAPE_Area`.
+Each row represents a U.S. state or territory.
+Note that the obesity rate is expressed as a percentage.
+The geographical shape data (`SHAPE_Length` for the perimeter length and `SHAPE_Area` for the total area) seems to be provided in some units not specified here, and special consideration should be given when dealing with the `SHAP_Length` and `SHAPE_Area` for `Hawaii` as its values are listed as `0`, indicating missing or inapplicable data.
+This suggests the need for preprocessing steps like handling missing values or converting units as per analysis requirements.", "fields": ["FID", "NAME", "Obesity", "SHAPE_Length", "SHAPE_Area"], "suggested_visualizations": [
-    "Create a choropleth map to show obesity rates by state", "Plot a bar graph of obesity rates, ordered from highest to lowest", "Visualize the relationship between SHAPE_Area and Obesity rate with a scatter plot", "Draw a histogram to see the distribution of obesity rates across states" ]
+    "Create a choropleth map to visualize obesity rates by state", "Plot a histogram of obesity rates across states", "Graph the relationship between `SHAPE_Area` and obesity rates to identify any geographical size trends", "Use a scatter plot to visualize the correlation between `SHAPE_Length` and obesity rates" ]
 }
 ```